developerstephanieb/python_reference/01_fundamentals/10_handling_errors.md

 ## The `finally` Block

-There may be some code that you want to run no matter what, whether an error occurred or not.
+There may be code that should run no matter what, whether an error occurred or not.
 The `finally` block is always executed.

 ```python
 try: